CytoidCommunity/Cytoid-wiki/zh/charting/storyboard.md

                 }
                 ```

-    - To move a note in a curve, use two note controllers, one animates `x` and one animates `y`, each with different `easing` (for example, `easeInCirc` and `easeOutCirc` so that the note follows a trajectory of quarter of a circle).
+    - To move a note in a curve, use two note controllers, one animates `x` and one animates `y`, each with different `easing` (例如, `easeInCirc` and `easeOutCirc` so that the note follows a trajectory of quarter of a circle).
     - Fix `y` to a constant value to mimic osu-style gameplay.

 🌟 **Line state**